-I went to Japan for five weeks from January 3rd 2015 to February 9th.
+I went to Japan for five weeks at the end of January to February.
 The whole trip was absolutely incredible and so I want to help you to do the same, or similar, with everything I learned about the country along the way.

 It’s been a crazy five weeks – I mean that.
 Most nights I’ve come home from sightseeing or skiing absolutely exhausted.
 I’ve had to have two days off, where I’ve just stayed in bed and watched films or done work.
 All the weirdness and magnificence of Japan just got too much for me.
 Plus one of those days I’d been out all night dancing at Richie Hawtin at Womb Club, needed to rest my tired bones.